voldiogd/Disease_prediction/README.md

 Random Forest Classifier achieved the highest accuracy of 94%.

 ## Model Deployment
-The trained model was saved in binary format using joblib for future inference and deployment.
+The trained model was saved in binary format using pickle for future inference and deployment.